lambdaAgent/super_simple_react_form/README.md

 # A Dead Simple Form For React

-### Background:
+### Motivation:
 I feel the direction of form libraries in the market is like trying to bundle everything at once.
-The common direction of these libraries is to create isolated state inside the form, and provide API and component for developer to manipulate the isolated state.
+The common direction of these libraries is to create isolated state inside the form, and provide API for developer to manipulate the isolated state.

 Problems:
+1. A need to create custom component to work with the Form library.
-1. Cases after cases, I have problem to integrate individual React's components with this form.
+2. Problem to integrate another React's components on npm with the form's component.
+3. Components that has been created / modified is locked to certain Form library.
-2. Need to learn API depends on the flavour of the library/
+4. Need to continuously learn API depends on the flavour of the library.

 ### Then comes the idea:
-    Why can't there be a form that just do one thing, to validate and that it will work with any kind of component?
+1. Why can't there be a form that just do validation and that it will work with any kind of component?
+2. Leave the rest of data manipulation to developer.
+This way we can easily cover infinite cases.

-### Simple Concept
+### Concept:
-1. provide value and validator functions to the input element.
-2. SimpleForm will search it's children and when it find validators, it will validate against it's value

-### Simple Rules are better than many APIs
+1. ***Simple Rules are better than many APIs***
+2. User just need to provide 2 props: ```value```, ```data-validators```
+3. SimpleForm will check for these 2 props, and validate if these 2 props existed.

+### Example:
     import { SimpleForm, validations } from 'super-simple-react-form';
     const { required, minValue } = validations;

-    class Form extends React.Component {
+    export default class Component extends React.Component {
         constructor(props){
           super(props);
           this.state = {